-Hurricanes bring a multitude of hazards including flooding rain, deadly storm surge, damaging winds, and tornadoes.
-These destructive forces can displace you from your home for months or years.
-This is why residents should take planning for hurricanes very seriously.
-This updated guide can help you and your family get prepared.
+Hurricanes bring a multitude of hazards including flooding rain, damaging winds, deadly storm surge, and tornadoes.
+These destructive forces can displace you from your home for months or years, and there are many recent cases in the United States and territories where this has occurred.
+Hurricane Harvey (2017), Michael (2018, Florida Panhandle), and Laura (2020, southwest Louisiana) are just three such devastating events.
+This guide can help you and your family get prepared.
 Learn what to do before, during and after a storm.
-Your plan should include preparations for your home, gathering supplies, ensuring your insurance is up to date, and planning for an evacuation.
+Your plan should include preparations for your home or business, gathering supplies, ensuring your insurance is up to date, and planning with your family for an evacuation.